bivirus/pridecat/README.md

 --pansexual,--pan
 	Pansexual pride flag designed by Evie Varney in 2010

+--progress-pride,--progress
+      Progress pride flag designed by Daniel Quasar in 2018

 --transgender,--trans
 	Transgender pride flag designed by Monica Helms in 1999